Supporting Vulnerable Students

 ‘Family Breakfast’ Club

 The introduction of the daily Breakfast Club at KAA was of particular importance following the school’s displacement from its building in the aftermath of the Grenfell Tower fire.
-Reports of some students arriving at school hungry having not had a proper breakfast at home, and this having a negative impact on behaviour and learning, prompted the establishment of this service which feeds over 100 pupils and 20 teachers each day.
+Reports of some students arriving at school hungry having not had a proper breakfast at home, and this having a negative impact on behaviour and learning, prompted the establishment of this service - over half of our students benefit from this each year.

 Related News